obrunet/GCP_Data_Engineering/Theory/Build_storage.md

     - regional instances use only read-only repl, multi-regional instances use all 3

 3. DB design & considerations
-    - can have hostposts where many I/O ops are happening on the smae node instead of multiple ones.
+    - can have hostposts where many R/W ops are happening on the smae node instead of multiple ones.
 When using sequentially primary keys (auto-incrementing counters or timestamps) -> Use hash of the sequentially value instead to distribute work.
-    - relational DB are often normalized (you can make joins) __???????????????__
+    - relational DB are often normalized (ie joins are performed when retrieving data): some time is needed for reading data blocks from 2 ≠ storage areas)
-    Cloud Spanner allow for interleaving data form different talbes (advantage of parent-child relationship between talbes when creating the DB schema) __???????????????__
+    Cloud Spanner allows for interleaving data form ≠ tables (advantage of parent-child relationship between talbes when creating the DB schema)

 3. Import & export